 - School team

-We run three cystic fibrosis (CF) outpatient clinics a week on Mondays, Tuesdays and Friday afternoons along with a monthly CF-related diabetes clinic on the last Friday of every month.
-The clinics are all held in outpatients west at Royal Brompton Hospital.
+We run three cystic fibrosis (CF) outpatient clinics a week.
+These happen on Mondays, Tuesdays and Friday afternoons.
+We also run a monthly CF-related diabetes clinic on the last Friday of every month.
+These are all held in outpatients west at Royal Brompton Hospital.

-We also have a CF gastroenterology clinic which is held in Chelsea and Westminster hospital every fourth Friday of the month.
+We also have a CF gastroenterology clinic at Chelsea and Westminster hospital every fourth Friday of the month.

-Please note that all clinics mentioned above are closed during UK bank holidays (England and Wales).
+All clinics are closed during UK bank holidays (England and Wales).

 CF Trust guidelines

 We follow the CF Trust's guidelines on cross-infection for both inpatients and outpatients.
-Therefore, the clinics are segregated and, on arrival, patients go into separate consulting rooms.
+We separate clinics and when patients arrive they go into separate consulting rooms.
 So as to prevent cross-infection, patients growing different bugs in their sputum are seen on different days.

 Clinics operate on an appointment system.
 To minimise waiting times patients will be seen in appointment order rather than arrival time.

 Please arrive at the clinic 10 minutes before your appointment time.
 We realise travel to the hospital can sometimes be difficult.
 If you are unavoidably delayed, please call to let us know.

 - Outpatients west clinic reception: 020 7351 8121, extension 4515.